ShaunPrice/ROS_for_Waveshare_Alphabot2/README.md

     sudo /etc/init.d/lirc stop
     mode2 -d /dev/lirc0

-Press some buttons on the remote and you should see something simular to teh following:
+Press some buttons on the remote and you should see something simular to the following:

     pulse 627
     space 514